With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Mclean County Center For Human Services Psr is a mental health treatment center in Mclean County, IL, located at 530 North Center Street, 61701 zip code area.
 Mclean County Center For Human Services Psr provides outpatient treatment.
-Mclean County Center For Human Services Psr offers trauma therapy, integrated dual diagnosis disorder treatment and behavior modification to young adults, adults and seniors 65 or older.
-Mclean County Center For Human Services Psr also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at Mclean County Center For Human Services Psr consist of court-ordered outpatient treatment, psychosocial rehabilitation services and intensive case management.
+Mclean County Center For Human Services Psr offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Mclean County Center For Human Services Psr also supports people with PTSD, people with trauma and people with serious mental illness.
+Additional services at Mclean County Center For Human Services Psr consist of case management, psychosocial rehabilitation services and intensive case management.

 Learn MoreBaby Fold is a mental health clinic in Mclean County, Illinois, located at 108 East Willow Street, 61761 zip code.
 Baby Fold offers outpatient treatment.
-Baby Fold provides group therapy, activity therapy and trauma therapy to young adults and children / adolescents.
-Baby Fold also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Baby Fold provides group therapy, individual psychotherapy and behavior modification to young adults and children / adolescents.
+Baby Fold also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
 Some other services provided by Baby Fold include psychosocial rehabilitation services, education services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.